ToshiyukiDoma/OjiisanSubscreen/README.md

 - Customizable buttons.
 You can also relocate them anywhere on the screen

 Usage:
+- Open and modify config.json to
     - Configure your background directory (Set by default at backgrounds)
+    - Set which monitor it will open to (Set by default at 1)
 - Run the Boomer Subscreen first
 - Configure the buttons to Spice2x
 - Run the game you're playing
+- Enjoy gaem